Calculating the cost of inefficient crew travel in the mining sector

-Those responsible for managing crew changes, processing expenses and reporting on spend can all have their schedules impacted by complex and laborious travel processes.
+Those responsible for managing FIFO travellers, processing expenses and reporting on spend can all have their schedules impacted by complex and laborious travel processes.
 If delays occur repeatedly over time, this can lead to reputational damage.

 Loss of personnel

-A stop-start, fragmented travel experience isn’t appreciated by anyone – least of all crew who have spent their shift working hard and are eager to get home and the crew managers who have to mitigate the effects of delayed travel.
+A stop-start, fragmented travel experience isn’t appreciated by anyone – least of all FIFO travellers who have been working hard and are eager to get home, and the managers who have to mitigate the effects of delayed travel.

-Although disruptive and disorganised travel processes aren’t the sole reason that crew or rotation workers leave a mining organisation, they can be considered a contributing factor.
-Multiple sector studies have all found compelling relationships between decreased employee retention and factors such as poor HR practices, work-life balance, high workload, lack of shore support, career progression and isolation from family and friends.
+Although disruptive and disorganised travel processes aren’t the sole reason that rotation workers leave a mining organisation, they can be considered a contributing factor.
+Multiple sector studies have all found compelling relationships between decreased employee retention and factors such as poor HR practices, work-life balance, high workload, career progression and isolation from family and friends.

 Loss of insight